Getting the Best from, navigating and using local riding.

 Every webpage on localriding.com contains a variety of navigation options and you can use these to find the information you want quickly or to get back to a section you have already visited. (click image to enlarge)

 - Site Main Menu Navigation … is located at the top of every page and will take you to the start of each section.
 Hovering over the title will open the drop down menu and show more options

-- Site Search Function … located at the top right in the margin.
-Use this to search for specific content or all pages containing a subject or term.
+- Site Search Function … is located at the top right of every page.
+Use this to search for specific content or for all all posts & pages containing a word or phrase.

-- Social Bookmarks … located at the top right of every page.
-Use the icons to bookmark the current page using your preferred social media site
+- Social Bookmarks … are located in the footer of most pages.
+Click to view our content on that social media platform.
+Click these icons to bookmark the current page using your preferred social media site

-- Section Navigation …, located in the right margin.
+- Section Navigation …, where applicable is located in the page sidebar.
 Options available will change depending on the section visited

 - In Page Navigation …, located in the top section of the page content, if the section has mutliple pages relating to the subject matter.
 Not all pages will have this, but for those that do this function helps the reader navigate through all parts of the subject.

 2. Finding Local Equestrian Services …

-- From the home page select ‘Horse Riding in the England’
+- HOME PAGE: From the home page click on the ‘Horse Riding in the England’ menu option or

-- Click Essex on the England Map to open the Essex section
+- SEARCH: Click on the Search Icon at the top right.
+Enter ‘Essex’ or Essex Farrier’ on the England Map to open the Essex section

 - Click on the ‘Essex Farriers’ link in the right margin

 Follow a similar path to find local information and equestrian facilities.
 Be it livery yards in Essex, England, Riding Schools in Perthshire, Scotland or Trail Rides in Kentucky, USA.